zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/temporary-table.md

 ### ⚡ Performance & Batching

-* [TemporaryTableBatchByTable](#temporarytablebatchbytable) — dynamically set the batch size by dividing the total number of rows by the specified number of batches.
+* [TemporaryTableBatchByTable](#temporarytablebatchbytable) — define the number of batch per temporary table
 * [TemporaryTableInsertBatchSize](#temporarytableinsertbatchsize) — define the number of rows per batch when inserting into the temporary table
 * [TemporaryTableMinRecord](#temporarytableminrecord) — set the minimum row count before switching to a temporary table strategy
 * [DisableTemporaryTableClusteredIndex](#disabletemporarytableclusteredindex) — prevent creation of a clustered index on the temporary table (can improve performance in some scenarios)